 He paused for a moment.
 He hesitated to press the Enter key.
 He didn’t want to hurt her feelings.
 He was confused.
 He deleted all that, and typed: I’m sorry.
 I didn’t know.
 No. No. It doesn’t bother me at all.
 Nothing changed.
 There’s nothing to be ashamed of.
 Then he pressed the Enter key.
 For a while there was no reply.
 He waited for some moments.
 No reply.

 After a minute he typed: Faith, are you there?Still no reply.
-He typed some words to tell her that it’s alright with him even though she had no legs.
+He typed some words to tell her that it’s alright with him even though she is disabled.
 But still there wasn’t any reply.

 He was immobile.
 His hands were numb.
 He felt a pain in the stomach.
 He had regrets.
 She might have been gone before he could reply.
 She might have been gone because it took long for him to reply after revealing everything.
 He was ashamed.
 He was contrite.
 He didn’t know what to do.
 In a second he was informed by the attendant that his time was up.
 He stood up.